Children, Youth and Families

 - A high school graduate or equivalent;

-- Interested in helping youth and serving your community!
+- Committed to helping youth and serving your community!

 Benefits of PASS

-There are countless benefits to a year of service.
+There are countless benefits to a year of service—most cannot be quantified.
 These are just a few:

 - Staff dedicated to you and your experience.